 Disturbance monitoring allows Consumers Energy to evaluate the performance of the overall protective system for all faults on the electric system.
 It is critical that sufficient monitoring of the protective system is in place to determine its response.
-It is preferable to deploy disturbance monitoring into all Projects, but it can be expensive to deploy.
-Therefore, disturbance monitoring is required only for installations at Consumers Energy discretion.

 REMOTE TERMINAL UNIT (RTU)